 Being a NICU parent doesn’t stop after discharge.
 When you’re in the unit the ultimate goal is making it out of there with your baby, but bringing your premmie home isn’t the same as coming home with a healthy newborn.
 Our boy was discharged in autumn along with low flow oxygen - which was a last minute change of plans as he’d already been completely off O2 in the unit.
 For the first two years premature babies are at high risk of re-admission with respiratory infections, so we basically spent his first winter in isolation to try to keep him healthy.
 After he was weaned off the oxygen there were still follow ups scheduled with the paediatrician, child development therapist, and hearing and eyesight checks.
 Thankfully over the next two years he was discharged from all his specialists, but he's still very small for his age and his early start to life will always stay with us.

 You can never be fully prepared for the NICU.
 It doesn’t matter if you’ve had a week or a months’ notice, or even if you’ve been through it before, all babies will have their own unique challenges to face.
-Take each moment as it comes and remember that your time in the neonatal unit won’t last forever.
+Along the way you'll meet the most incredible people - special nurses, past and present NICU parents - that become like a second family who will always be there if you've got questions or simply need to vent to someone who gets it.
+Above all, take each moment as it comes and remember your time in the neonatal unit won’t last forever.

 “Strength grows in the moments when you think you can’t go on but you keep going anyway”

 Posted: Saturday 1 June 2019